golflima/hoplaJS/README.md

 # hoplaJS

-> A PHP web application runnig JavaScript code stored in URLs on client-side
+> A PHP web application running JavaScript code stored in URLs on client-side

 ## License